jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 ### dbus

-Is really a bus and lets parts of the system communicate with each other.
+A line like a bus that connects all parts of the OS to each other. dbus lets different parts of the system to communicate with each other.
 For example, when you install a USB into your computer, dbus lets GNOME know about it.
 Using dbus, hardware & software can talk with each other.

-### udev
+#### udev

 Supplies the software with the events and access info of devices and can handle rules.